Fudan-iGEM/2025-wiki/pages/safety.md

 ### 3. Minimizing the Use of Hazardous Reagents

-To protect researchers during laboratory work, we deliberately avoided the use of hazardous reagents such as **phenol-chloroform**.
+To protect researchers during laboratory work, we avoided the use of hazardous reagents such as **phenol-chloroform**.
 These chemicals are toxic and pose serious health risks, including carcinogenicity and central nervous system depression through inhalation.
 By eliminating their use, we reduce potential harm to experimenters.